kevinmanurung/github-slideshow/_posts/0000-01-02-kevinmanurung.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-“The best revenge is living well” - Jerry Sienfield Use the left arrow to go back!
+“The best revenge is living well” -Jerry Sienfield
+Use the left arrow to go back!